Modelling multiwavelength afterglows of the VHE-GRB population: Naima afterglow emission model

 with $\sigma_{\rm T}$ the Thomson cross-section in cm and the dimensionless Compton parameter $Y$.
 The cutoff characteristic energy of a synchrotron photon at the electron cutoff energy and a specific $B$-field strength (see Eq~[3.30] from \citet{Aharonian2004} adapted for electrons) is given as

 with $h$ the Planck constant, and $\nu_{\rm c}=(3/2)\nu_{\rm L}(E/m_{\rm e}c^2)^2$ the characteristic frequency of the synchrotron radiation emitted by an electron, with $\nu_{\rm L}=eB/2\pi m_{\rm e}c$ the Larmor frequency.
-This cutoff photon energy is then used to determine the synchrotron luminosity $L_{\rm sy}$ (in eV/s). \textsc{naima} uses a thin shell, spherical approximation to calculate the number density of synchrotron photons in the considered emission region, no correction factor is needed for a full sphere \citep[see, e.g.,][]{Atoyan1996}, thus
+This cutoff photon energy is then used to determine the synchrotron luminosity $L_{\rm sy}$ (in eV/s). \textsc{naima} uses a thin shell, spherical approximation to calculate the number density of synchrotron photons in the considered emission region.
+Therefore, no correction factor is needed \citep[see, e.g.,][]{Atoyan1996} and thus

 in eV$^{-1}$ cm$^{-3}$.

 For the assumed electron distribution at a given photon energy, and luminosity distance $D_{\rm L}$ from the source, the spectral component is expressed as follows

 where $\Gamma$ is equivalent to the Doppler boosting, and the flux is transformed to the blastwave frame.